r4pha-000/prisme/docs/DOCS.md

 # Prisme V Documentation

 Before you start:
-> The interpreter is case isensitive, that is, you can write mEsSaGeBoX() and it will identify it.
+> The interpreter is case insensitive, that is, you can write mEsSaGeBoX() and it will identify it.

 ## Includes